 How to manage your music on Alexa and Amazon Echo

 We’ve shown you how you can listen to your Apple Music tunes on your Amazon Echo speaker.
 But what if you use more than one music source?
-Maybe you also subscribe to Amazon Prime Music or SiriusXM, or just enjoy music apps like Pandora or iHeartRadio.
+Maybe you also subscribe to Amazon Prime Music, Spotify, or SiriusXM, or just enjoy music apps like Pandora or iHeartRadio.

 The nice thing about listening to music with your Amazon Echo speaker is that you have many options.
 You’re not just stuck with one music service.
 Here’s how to manage your music on Alexa and Amazon Echo.

-1) Open the left-hand menu and select Skills & Games.
+1) Open the Alexa app and tap More > Skills & Games.

 2) You can then use the search feature at the top to find a specific service or tap Music & Audio under Categories to browse for it.